-Sixty years in the making, American Culture at the University of Michigan has emerged as one of the preeminent American studies departments in the United States and the world.
-With its strengths in Asian/Pacific Islander American, Latina/o, Native American, and Arab American studies, the Department has established itself as one of the critical sites for the dialogue between American and ethnic studies that has characterized the national American studies movement during the last decades.
+Recent research has revealed that the Department of American Culture at the University of Michigan was the first formal academic program in American studies, and that, from its start in 1935, it looked beyond the confines of history and literature.
+American Culture at the University of Michigan has since remained at the forefront of the American studies movement , leading it into the study of popular culture, ethnic studies, and digital studies today.
+With its current strengths in Asian/Pacific Islander American, Latina/o, Native American, and Arab American studies, the Department has established itself as one of the critical sites for the dialogue between American and ethnic studies that has characterized the national American studies movement during the last decades, and it has always sought out new methods and topics for its investigations.

 In 1984, American Culture set up a new curricular program in Latino studies to help satisfy the growing national and local interest in the history and culture of Latino peoples in the United States.
 By the 1990s, Latino Studies was well established at Michigan, and American Culture was building strengths in Asian American Studies, and contemplating a similar program initiative in Native American Studies.
 American Culture truly entered a new era at the turn of the twenty-first century, with changes in program status, and a hiring initiative in the three ethnic studies fields.
 American Culture began holding its own tenure lines, which gradually transformed its faculty base from an organizational model dependent upon the donated labor of a pool of generous faculty associates to a more stable model with core budgeted faculty.